Hyundai Veloster: Veloster N ETCR

 The Veloster N ETCR is a battery electric racing vehicle with the drivetrain modified to accommodate mid-mounted motors and rear-wheel-drive.
 It debuted in September 2019 at IAA (Germany) and was campaigned in the FIA ETCR – eTouring Car World Cup series beginning with that series' inaugural season in 2021.
 It is the first electric racing car built by Hyundai.

 The ETCR racer is assembled in Alzenau, Germany alongside other Hyundai N racing vehicles for rally and touring car series.
 Design work for the ETCR began in November 2018, and the prototype was first driven in August 2019.
 The final drivetrain specification was completed in 2020, and at the launch of the FIA PURE ETCR series in October of that year, Hyundai announced it would campaign the ETCR.
 A demonstration was held at the Daytona International Speedway during the 2021 Rolex 24 at Daytona.

 In 2021, Hyundai driver Jean-Karl Vernay finished second in the PURE ETCR series, while Hyundai finished third (of three contestants) in the manufacturer's standings.
 The Veloster N ETCR returned for the second season in 2022, with the series rebranded to the eTouring Car World Championship.
 For 2023, Hyundai plan to race with a Ioniq 6-based vehicle and its modern E-GMP platform.

 Discontinuation

 In August 2020, Hyundai dropped all Veloster models except the Veloster N in Canada for unspecified reasons.
 In July 2021, citing slow sales, Hyundai similarly announced the discontinuation of all Veloster models in the United States for 2022 except for the high performance N variant.
 Hyundai will focus on its more popular offerings like the Kona instead.

 Sales

-Public Image
+Public image

-In the United States Hyundai Velosters are starting to become noticed as being often aggressively driven on public roads.
-Insurify, a car insurance comparison website, determined from its database of 1.6 million insurance applications in 2019 that 14.48% of first-generation Veloster owners were responsible for speeding violations.
-This was the 10th highest at the time.
-This number rose to 15.43% on the basis of 2.5 million insurance requests in 2021 for the second-generation model thus now being at 6th place for most speeding violations of any car in its database.
-Using the same database it also ranked it the 8th highest for rude behavior on the basis of driving violations overall.
+Insurify, a car insurance comparison website, determined from its database of 2.5 million insurance applications in 2021 that 15.43% of Veloster owners have speeding violations, a rate 32% higher than the national average, placing it at 6th place for most speeding violations of any car in its database.